q2a-projects/Q2A-Ultimate-Widgets/README.md

 - [ ] Month's Top Users
 - [ ] All Time Top Users
 - [ ] New Users
+- [ ] Top users in each category in the week / month

 ### Question List
 - [x] Activity